EricSFChu/iOSFlicksEC/Readme.md

 The following **additional** features are implemented:

-- [x] Created a full view page to be implemented later
+- [x] Created a full view page that can be accessed from both the tableView and the collectionView

 ## Video Walkthrough